 The dangers of carbon monoxide are familiar to most homeowners, and the presence of carbon monoxide detectors in homes has become commonplace.
 However, many homeowners are unaware of the deadly legacy of radon — another odorless gas — which has been linked to the lung cancer deaths of about 21,000 people a year in the United States.
-Testing for this deadly gas is becoming increasingly important, and becoming certified in radon testing is something all home inspectors should consider.
+Testing for this deadly gas is becoming increasingly important, and becoming professional in radon testing is something all home inspectors should consider.

 Radon is the second-leading cause of lung cancer in the U.S. and the leading cause of lung cancer in non-smokers, according to the article “Radon: The silent killer in your home” by Mary Bowerman on USAToday.com.
 During cold winters, radon levels can soar in well-sealed homes.